Please note that Tapas no longer supports Internet Explorer.

 And he did.

-He talked of home and his wife and his cousin's new vendor fixing things and how hopefully the weather would be good so that the plants would grow and maybe they'd get some of those tiny savory pies that were half off when they started to grow stale and had he heard about how someone had stolen the neighbor's quilt, who stole a quilt?
-And on it went, every mundane or lighthearted subject he could think of that might bring Dasha some comfort passed through Noonin's lips in a steady stream of sounds that were buffeted about on the night wind, until a heart stopping scream sliced through the silent skies, shattering the calm.
+He talked of home and his wife and his cousin's new vendor fixing things and how hopefully the weather would be good so that the plants would grow and maybe they'd get some of those tiny savory pies that were half-off when they started to grow stale and had he heard about how someone had stolen the neighbor's quilt, who stole a quilt?
+And on it went, every mundane or lighthearted subject he could think of that might bring Dasha some comfort passed through Noonin's lips in a steady stream of sounds that were buffeted about on the night wind.
+Then a heart-stopping scream sliced through the skies, shattering the calm.

 Fia startled awake with a cry.

-Dasha quickly shushed her, patting her hair.
+Dasha quickly shushed the girl, patting her hair.
 She and Noonin looked around for the source of the noise.

 "I don't see anything."
 She whispered.